OSMOSIS: Enabling Multi-Tenancy in Datacenter SmartNICs: Evaluation

+Figure~\ref{fig:hpu_mixes_IO_tput} shows that, similarly to the compute case, OSMOSIS obtains a consistently fairer allocation than a RR scheduler (up to 83\%) as measured by the average Jain's fairness metric.
+We notice that the \textit{writes} are processed much faster than the \textit{reads}.
 OSMOSIS also manages to reduce FCT for all tenants by up to 63\%.
 Such large improvement comes from addressing the HoL-blocking problem, leading to a more efficient allocation.
 The \textit{IO read} \textit{Congestor} is initially suppressed to let other tenants fairly finish their workloads and then obtains full exclusive utilization, eliminating contention and allowing it to regain the lost performance.
 On the other hand, the other tenants are fairly allocated and, as Figure~\ref{fig:hpu_mixes_IO} shows, they do not suffer from HoL-blocking.

 Figure~\ref{fig:hpu_mixes_IO} also displays the true cost of the aforementioned gains.
 While the overall FCT is reduced for all tenants, the single kernel completion time shows a different story.
 The HoL-blocking is resolved for the \textit{Victim} tenants, for which the kernel completion time is reduced more than fivefold.
-However, the other \textit{Congestor} tenants display an up to eightfold increased median kernel completion time.
-While OSMOSIS increases the median single-packet processing time, it also achieves overall FCT gains for the IO set by allocating the resources fairly and more efficiently, and by parallelizing the packets appropriately.
+However, the other \textit{Congestor} tenants display an up to $8\times$ increased median kernel completion time.
+While OSMOSIS increases the median per packet processing time, it also achieves overall FCT gains for the IO set by allocating the resources fairly, and by parallelizing the packets appropriately.